 Read more on how to retarget your Outbrain campaigns with Facebook

 - Our platform exclusively supports image pixels

 - Discrepancies may occur if a reader stops the page load before the 3rd party pixel fires, or if your 3rd party vendor attributes data differently than our network.

-If you run into any errors when adding in a 3rd party pixel or have further questions, please reach out to email@example.com and our team will be happy to assist further.
+If you run into any errors when adding in a 3rd party pixel or have further questions, please reach out to our DIY Customer Success team and we will be happy to assist further.